Black Bean and Ham Soup

-- 1 tblsp. olive oil
+- 1 tablespoon olive oil

-- 2 cups cubed ham (cut in about 1/2” dice)
+- 2 cups cubed ham cut in about 1/2” dice

 - 5 cups water

-- 2 can black beans, drained and rinsed
+- 15 ounces canned black beans drained and rinsed

-- 6 cloves garlic, minced
+- 6 cloves garlic minced

-- 1/4 tsp. crushed red pepper flakes
+- ¼ teaspoon crushed red pepper flakes

-- 1/2 tsp. fennel seeds
+- ½ teaspoon fennel seeds